trexy07/highschool-cs/README.md

-# code from cs1-3 during highschool
+# code from cs1-3 and AP cs A during highschool